- Justin MaSo yeah, they are talking about mods. I think it's awesome what people did and Captains Edition is crazy.

 Optional.
 Reverts changes that CE makes to crew portraits.
 Courtesy of Russian Rockman.
 Has to be loaded after Captains Edition to work properly.

 Optional.
 This turns FTL into a semi endless sandbox game, much like the original Infinite Space mod by DrkTemplar.
 It also supports all the regular Captains Edition features and AE.
 Provides a less harsh and more relaxed CE experience at the beginning, with gradually increasing challenge in later sectors.
-It's highly recommended to read the detailed descriptions at the end of this post.
+If this interests you, I highly recommended to read the detailed descriptions of this sub add-on at the end of this post.
 Install with Slipstream Mod Manager.
 Requires the Captain's Edition base mod.
 Has to be loaded after Captains Edition to work.
 Check the load order template below.
 If installing the mod or running it causes any problems please read through the troubleshooting sections at the beginning of this post.

 Download EL Texture Pack 1.27 (MediaFire) Powered by rannl content generation